ShriniwasAhirrao/COVID-19-Analysis/README.md

 ## License

-This project is licensed under the [License Name] License - see the [LICENSE.md](LICENSE) file for details.
+This project is licensed under the Apache License License - see the [LICENSE](LICENSE) file for details.